 The body releases insulin to lower high levels of glucose.
 It releases stored glucose when glucose levels drop too low.
 Hypoglycemia happens when the body can no longer do this.

 It is normal for some infants to have hypoglycemia during the first two hours after birth.
 Other problems that can lead to it are:

 This problem is more common in infants who are too small or large, born pre-term or post-term, or born to mothers with diabetes.
 Other things that raise the risk are:

 Copyright © Nucleus Medical Media, Inc.

-Factors in the mother that increase a child’s risk of having hypoglycemia include:
+Problems in the mother that raise an infant's risk of hypoglycemia are:

-Your baby's glucose levels will be checked.
-This can be done with blood testing.
+The infant's glucose levels will be checked.
+This can be done with blood tests.

 Healthy Children—American Academy of Pediatrics